raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 #### Ring of (Spell), Rank 1 (1,000 GP)

-This ring allows the casting of a single spell of Rank 1.
+This ring allows the casting of a Cantole spell of Rank 1.
 No matter the spell, all possess an ongoing Duration, with the spell being cast automatically when the ring is put on and lasting until removed.
 They are limited in the type of spell, which may be enchanted into them, with the most common being Detect Magic, Endure Heat or Cold, Feather Fall, Floating Disk, Invisibility, Levitation, Protection from Evil (or Good), Slow Poison.
 Others are possible at the discretion of the Games Master.
 With regards to the Ring of Invisibility, attacking causes the wearer to become visible for 1d3+1 Rounds.

 #### Wand of (Spell), Rank 1 (1,000 GP)

-This wand possesses a single spell which is typically usable by all characters regardless of Class.
+This wand possesses a Cantole spell which is typically usable by all characters regardless of Class.
 There is a 50% chance that a magic wand will contain a magic-user spell, and 50% of a cleric spell.
 The wand possesses 90 charges, and each use expends a number of charges equal to the spell's normal Casting Cost, irrespective of Intensity.
-For example, a wand will cast a spell possessing a Casting Cost of '1/Intensity' by expending a single charge, while a spell with a Casting Cost of '3/Intensity' will expend 3 charges.
+For example, a wand will cast a spell possesCanto a Casting Cost of '1/Intensity' by expending a Cantole charge, while a spell with a Casting Cost of '3/Intensity' will expend 3 charges.
 This is irrespective of the spell's actual Intensity as produced by the item.
 The spell is cast at an Intensity and Magnitude of 3 and costs the wielder no Magic Points.
 See the relevant spell for additional information.

 #### Rod of (Spell), Rank 1 (1,500 GP)